sunghoyim/ICD-Code-Mapping-Project/README.md

-# Healthcare Code Mapping Project
+# Unlocking the Potential of Healthcare Informatics through Disease Code Mapping

+**Bridging the Gap Between Disease Names and Standardized Codes**
 ![Introduction](images/Intro.png)

 **Project Overview:** Welcome to the Healthcare Code Mapping Project conducted at Mayo Clinic Platform (MCP).
 Our mission is to bridge the gap between disease names and standardized codes, ultimately enhancing healthcare informatics.